skhander/RAG-exercise-faq/README.md

-# Template FAQ Chatbot with Mistral AI
+# Template Chatbot with Mistral AI

 A Retrieval-Augmented Generation (RAG) agent built with Flask and Mistral AI.